 I walk under foreboding clouds from my nearby hotel to the “Rocks” area just under the bridge and arrive at the checkpoint station.
 Changing into my spiffy climber’s suit, I follow my assigned group through a series of simulator test climbs, before we are cleared to walk the narrow staircases and challenging heights1.

 My team of twelve moves in convoy hoping the heavy rain will slow enough to prevent the climb from being canceled.
 I hum Nina Simone’s Feeling Good song to bolster my nerves.
-(You can listen on YouTube as you read on.)
+(You can listen on as you read on.)

 From the onset, everyone is individually tethered to a sliding clamp that ambles along the metal rails for the duration of the climb.
 You can’t disengage the harness until you finish so your climb and your pace are connected to those in front and behind you.

 As my roller-coaster nerves resonate with the clinking sounds of the noisy clamp I gradually fall into a steady rhythm, and my fear gives way to a new focus – reaching the summit.

 The ache in my legs signals progress and rest stops become conversations with others while slower teammates catch up.

 I learn each of us has a story – a reason for climbing.
 Few are as dramatic as the 42 years of construction and the workers who soldered more than 6 million steel rivets (without harnesses) to complete the “people’s bridge” in 1922.
 But our stories are a shared connection of tribulation and conquest – they are our bridge to self and to each other2.
 The climbers on each side of me reinforce this, my sense of purpose and the reasons for my climb.

 In front of me, a bubbly and fit computer engineer named Krissy chats easily and smiles often at our rugged-looking guide.
 Her climb is part of a three month exploration of Asia, Africa and Oceania before starting her first full time job in the maps department at Google.